Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

 rest requirements and minimum work entitlements are handled through upper and lower limits, respectively, on the number of shifts a worker is rostered on for in the schedule.
-Optionally, preferences can be provided, in which case the scheduler aims to maximize satisfaction by finding a feasible roster which maximizes the sum of preference scores of the assigned shifts.
+Optionally, preferences can be provided, in which case the scheduler aims to maximize satisfaction by finding a feasible roster that maximizes the sum of preference scores of the assigned shifts.

 The workforce scheduling Mod takes the following three dataframes as input: